Here is some information which may help you in your search for a Scottie.

 Many

 people say, I don't want a show dog.
-You may not get one.

 That